-- A18.
-In the case of an audit engagement it is in the public interest and, therefore, required by the CA Sri Lanka Code, that the auditor be independent of the entity subject to the audit.
-The CA Sri Lanka Code describes independence as comprising both independence of mind and independence in appearance.
+A19.
+In the case of an audit engagement it is in the public interest and, therefore, required by the Code of Ethics, that the auditor be independent of the entity subject to the audit.
+The Code of Ethics describes independence as comprising both independence of mind and independence in appearance.
 The auditor's independence from the entity safeguards the auditor's ability to form an audit opinion without being affected by influences that might compromise that opinion.
-Independence enhances the auditor's ability to act with integrity, to be objective and to maintain an attitude of professional skepticism. - A19.
-Sri Lanka Standard on Quality Control (SLSQC) 1,9,10 deal with the firm's responsibilities to establish and maintain its system of quality control for audit engagements.
-SLSQC 1 sets out the responsibilities of the firm for establishing policies and procedures designed to provide it with reasonable assurance that the firm and its personnel comply with relevant ethical requirements, including those pertaining to independence.
-SLAuS 220 sets out the engagement partner's
+Independence enhances the auditor's ability to act with integrity, to be objective and to maintain an attitude of professional skepticism.